pinkpigeondocs/Pink-Pigeon-Documentation/docs/1_Introduction/what_is_a_cms.md

 Honestly, if it wasn't such an established term, we would call it the Pink Pigeon Website Management Platform, as that more accurately describes what we are providing to our customers.

 The following documentation aims to describe every bit of functionality we offer.
-Consider it the place where you would go if the FAQ section has not answered your question.